ZhenyingZhu/StudyNotes/Azure.md

 - `dotnet add package Azure.Security.KeyVault.Secrets`
 - Use `DefaultAzureCredential`: works locally, but not remotely

+- Key Vault can use app to access.
+App can use client id + cert or client key

 - Even in the same tenant, would need to use User assigned MI to use app auth

 <https://stackoverflow.com/questions/58313018/how-to-get-private-key-from-certificate-in-an-azure-key-vault>